DubyaDude/OAuthGate/README.md

   "EmailHandling":  "None"
 }
 ```
+- AuthCookieName: The name of the Authentication Cookie.

 - Client.Id: The Client ID of the Discord Application.

 - Client.Secret: The Secret of the Discord Application.